Hilbert Scheme of a Pair of Skew Lines on Cubic Threefolds: Hibert Scheme of a Pair of Skew Lines on Cubic Threefolds

+Now, we are ready to prove the main theorem.
+Note that the bijective morphism \eqref{eqn_delta} will be an isomorphism if $H(X)$ is normal, as a consequence of Zariski's main theorem.
+However, this is not known a priori.
+(This is also the difficulty of proving the smoothness of $H(\mathbb P^3)$ in \cite{CCN}.)
+In principle, it is possible that $H(X)$ is highly singular and $\delta$ is the normalization map, e.g. the normalization of a cuspidal curve or the dual map of a smooth hypersurface.
+Note that the tangent map of these examples fails to be of maximal rank somewhere.

+For us, it suffices to prove that the tangent map of $\delta$ is everywhere of maximal rank, or equivalently, $\delta$ is an immersion.
+We will use the fact that $H(X)$ is a closed subscheme of $H(\mathbb P^4)$, where the latter is smooth.\\

-Now we are ready to prove our main theorem. \begin{proof}(Proof of Theorem \ref{main_theorem}) It suffices to show $\delta:\textup{Bl}_{\Delta_F}\textup{Sym}^2F\to H(Y)$ is an isomorphism.
-It suffices to show that the bijective morphism, composed with inclusion $i:H(Y)\hookrightarrow H_4$ is an immersion, namely, it is of maximal rank at each point.
+\textit{Proof of Theorem \ref{main_theorem}.} It suffices to show that the bijective morphism \eqref{eqn_delta} is an isomorphism.
+By the discussion above, it suffices to show that $\delta$, composed with the closed immersion $i:H(X)\hookrightarrow H(\mathbb P^4)$ is an immersion, namely, of maximal rank at each point.